mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Image-Based Defect Detection for Manufacturing Inspection/README.md

 2. Build a Single-Image Inspection Function
     - Your goal in this step is to create a function that analyzes an image to identify and quantify suspected defects detected in the image.
 You're trying to answer the question: "What in the image looks suspicious?"
     - To build this function, you will need to:

         a.
-Standardize the images (size, color, lighting, etc)
+Standardize and preprocess the images (size, color, lighting, etc)

         b.
 Extract defect evidence by applying minimal image processing (e.g. an evidence mask that highlights where the suspected defect is)

         c.
 Compute a small set of interpretable measurements to quantify defect evidence (e.g. number of suspicious regions, largest region area, fraction of the image flagged)

 3. Integrate an AI Classifier into your Single-Image Inspection Function
     - Your goal in this step is to use a MathWorks provided pretrained network (recommended: `resnet18`) to classify each part as either a PASS or FAIL, that will be part of the output of the function you began to build in the previous step